GRVigo/ssmaster-commandline/README.md

 ### Common parameters - CANCELLATIONS (canc)

-If the cancellation option is enabled, cancellation of movements will be applyed to each solution in order to get the lower metric (STM by default).
+If the cancellation option is enabled, cancellation of movements will be applied to each solution in order to get the lower metric (STM by default).
 Cancellations metric will be shown surrounded by parentheses at the begining of each solve, near the regular metric.
 This metric will be used for evaluate the best solve, if the best solve option is enabled.

 Note: Cancellations will not be applied in LBL method.